Food Safety Program

 - PHOs are made when hydrogen is added to vegetable oil (hydrogenation process) to increase shelf-life and flavor stability of foods

-California Health & Safety Code (Cal Code) allows you to prepare certain non-perishable foods in your home and sell to the public with a cottage food registration or permit.
+California Health & Safety Code (Cal Code) allows you to prepare certain non-perishable foods in your home and sell to the public with a cottage food operation (CFO) registration or permit.